John W. Magee

-John Wellesley Magee (born 1848) was a second class fireman serving in the United States Navy who received the Medal of Honor for bravery.
+John Wellesley Magee (born c.
+1848) was a second class fireman serving in the United States Navy who received the Medal of Honor for bravery.

 Biography

 Magee was born in 1848 in Washington, D.C., and enlisted in the Navy from Maryland in 1867.
 After joining the navy he was stationed aboard the USS Tallapoosa (1863) as a second class fireman.
 Just before midnight August 21, 1884 the USS Tallapoosa collided with the schooner James S. Lowell about five miles from Vineyard Haven, Massachusetts and started to sink.
 Magee remained at his post in the fireroom until the fires were put out by the rising waters.
 For his actions on that night he received the Medal October 18, 1884.

 Medal of Honor citation

 Rank and organization: Second Class Fireman, U.S. Navy.
 Born: 1859, Maryland.
 Accredited to: Maryland.
 G.O.
 No.: 326, 18 October 1884.